void-wizard/gitshift/README.md

 git config --local user.email "you@example.com"
 ```

-Because gitshift uses `--local`, it only changes the current repository and does not modify your global Git config.
+Because gitshift uses local Git config, it only changes the current repository.

+It does not change your global Git identity.

+### 11.3 Cloning a repository

-`gitshift clone <repo>` parses the GitHub owner from the repository URL, finds the profile whose GitHub owner matches it, and clones through that profile's SSH host.
+`gitshift clone <repo>` parses the GitHub owner from the repository URL.

+Then it finds the profile whose GitHub owner matches that owner.

 For example, this profile: